deletehead/pen_300_osep_prep/blog.md

 ### 6. Introduction to Antivirus Evasion
 #### I liked
 The techniques were cool and fairly simple to implement.
 It was great to walk out with some Defender-killing techniques.
+The heuristics bypasses were really interesting.

 #### I did not like